chipperdoodles/3color/content/single_page/readme.md

 TODO:

-  * clean and fix atom feed, look into datetime problem
+  * clean and fix atom feed and look into datetime problem
-  * better jinja block usage in templates
+  * better jinja2 block usage in templates
   * push build with ftp/sftp/rsync (not to hard add, will put in once I settle on templates and file format)
   * child menu links?
   * make clean default template and example site
   * look into better usage of YAML header tags and page metadata
+  * figure out file naming convention for comic pages

 ## Directory Structure
 here is the layout of the project